Do not procrastinate! Everyone needs to register for the upcoming semester to guarantee funding is available for everyone, so do not put this off!

 To keep your current TAs or RAs you must register for 9-15 credit hours (unless you’re beyond GSSP support limits, see below) during semesters 1-3 for Master’s students, semesters 1-6 for doctoral students who already have a previous Master’s, and for semesters 1-8 for all other doctoral students (see the GSSP chart for details).
-The registration tables will also help you plan your registration.

 Registering incorrectly = Tuition bill and loss of funding/health insurance

 Chemistry graduate students register for one credit of seminar (CH 801 for PhD students or CH 601 for Master’s) each semester until your enrollment requirements drop to 3 credit hours as determined by GSSP.
 In other words, your minimum enrollment will be 10 credit hours per semester, but you may register for more than 10 credits.
 Make sure you register for the correct course, otherwise it won’t count on your POW.
 That means PhD students register for 801 and Master’s students register for CH 601.
 Please try not to confuse this.

 If you completed the requirement for graded courses, then you should only register for one credit of seminar (CH 801 or CH 601) and for 9 credits of research (CH 895 for doctoral students or CH 695 for Master’s students) offered by your faculty advisor.
 If you still need to take graded courses and you will not audit them, make sure your total credits add up to at least 10 but no more than 15 credits to continue your GSSP benefits.
 Graduate research allows you to assign up to a maximum of 9 credit hours when you register for it, so adjust accordingly.
 Please pay attention to the credit load when registering for research.
 Make sure you register for the correct course, otherwise it won’t count on your POW.